Crimson Wine Group (CWGL) & The Competition Head-To-Head Review

 19.1% of Crimson Wine Group shares are owned by institutional investors.
-Comparatively, 34.0% of shares of all “Beverages” companies are owned by institutional investors.
+Comparatively, 36.3% of shares of all “Beverages” companies are owned by institutional investors.
 28.8% of Crimson Wine Group shares are owned by company insiders.
-Comparatively, 17.1% of shares of all “Beverages” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+Comparatively, 17.8% of shares of all “Beverages” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-Crimson Wine Group has a beta of 0.34, meaning that its share price is 66% less volatile than the S&P 500.
-Comparatively, Crimson Wine Group’s peers have a beta of 0.73, meaning that their average share price is 27% less volatile than the S&P 500.
+Crimson Wine Group has a beta of 0.34, suggesting that its share price is 66% less volatile than the S&P 500.
+Comparatively, Crimson Wine Group’s rivals have a beta of 0.73, suggesting that their average share price is 27% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of recent ratings and recommmendations for Crimson Wine Group and its peers, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Crimson Wine Group and its rivals, as reported by MarketBeat.com.

 |Sell Ratings